cujojs/curl/README.md

 * Allows for virtually limitless combinations of files and dependencies
 * Tested with Chrome, FF3+, Safari 3.2+, IE6-8, Opera 9.5+

 Oh, did we mention?
 It's fast!
+It's even faster than the leading non-AMD script loaders.

 ----------------------------------------